Common reasons that a foundation will not accept applications include:

 In FDO's new view: From your main search results page, click on View All Grantmakers.
-On the next page, in the GRANTMAKERS FILTERS box, check the "Exclude grantmakers not accepting applications" box, then click on Search button:
+On the next page, scroll up to the blue GRANTMAKERS FILTERS box, and check the "Exclude grantmakers not accepting applications" box, then click on Search button.

 In FDO's classic view: In Search Grantmakers screen, click on "More search options", and check the box marked "Exclude grantmakers not accepting applications", located above the Search button.